Daphnin: Biological activities

-Despite the toxic effects of the Daphne genus, different bioactive and phytochemicals compounds are present in the berries.
+Despite the toxic effects of species in the Daphne genus, different useful bioactive and phytochemicals compounds are present in the berries.

-The herbal species of the Daphne genus have, despite the toxicity, also different bioactive effects: antioxidant, anti-inflammatory, cytotoxic, anti-ulcerogenic, absorptive, hypocholesterolemic, and hemostatic effects.
+The species of the Daphne genus have, despite the toxicity, also different bioactive effects: antioxidant, anti-inflammatory, cytotoxic, anti-ulcerogenic, absorptive, hypocholesterolemic, and hemostatic effects.

 Like some other coumarins, daphnin also shows antimicrobial activity.

 Symptoms

-The Daphne mezereum is toxic because of the compounds daphnin, mezerein, and daphnetoxin which are partially present in the fruits and the twigs.
+Daphne mezereum is toxic because of the compounds daphnin, mezerein, and daphnetoxin which are partially present in the fruits and the twigs.
 When interacting with these parts of the plant gastrointestinal effects can occur which eventually can cause an experience of delirium, seizures, and death.
 Some people experience only skin rash or eczema.

 Earlier publications in the Lancet have shown that there is a difference in symptoms present looking at the different ages of the person when taking the fruits orally.
 The symptoms that are the same in all cases, were the burns and digestive tract when taken orally.
 In young children (toddlers), the symptoms are mainly vomiting and hyper catharsis after taking one or two parts of the plant orally.
 When more parts are eaten it will mostly cause death.

 Older children mostly experience vomiting when the fruits are taken orally, only the reaction of tympanitic distension of the abdomen will take place immediately.

 For adults, only 12 or more berries are needed for a death cause.
 After oral intake, the body immediately starts vomiting.
 Furthermore, narcotism signs show up like small pupils, shallow breathing, unresponsiveness, sluggishness, and confusion.

 Toxicity

 There is not much scientific evidence of the toxicity of daphnin.
-However, the sap, berries, and bark of all Daphnes are toxic to humans and small animals.
+However, the sap, berries, and bark of all Daphne species are toxic to humans and small animals.
 The sap is also a skin irritant.
 It has a similar structure as coumarin, which is mildly toxic to humans.
 It can be assumed that a similar pathway is followed by the biodegradation of daphnin.
 Coumarin is toxic for the liver and kidney, so it is advised to pay attention.